Ahead of them all,

 “Russia.”

-Babs sat with Jonathan at her kitchen table on a late afternoon a few days later.
-Rain poured outside the window over the sink.
-Jonathan could hear the hushed roar from traffic on wet streets outside.
+I could hear the hushed roar from traffic on wet streets outside.
 Water for tea brewed on the gas stove.
+We moved to the kitchen.

-“Seriously?” he asked her.
-“How can I switch places with Kadir and have him not know what’s going on?”
+“Seriously?”
+I asked.
+“How can I switch places with Lucien and have him not know what’s going on?”

 “We’ll knock you out,” Babs replied.
 “He’ll just experience your blackout.
 Are you allergic to sleeping pills?”

 She must be insane.
-He bent over to fix the cuff on his jeans and said, “No.”
+I bent over to fix the cuff on my jeans and said, “No. No known allergies.”

 She nodded.
 “Perfect.”
 She went to a shelf and pulled off a tin box.